I optimised everything — and still felt hollow

 And like all mirages, it faded.
 Not in drama — just erosion.
 A quiet noticing that even intimacy had become another performance.
 Another structure to support a story of who I thought I was supposed to be.
 We talked about freedom.
 But what we meant was control.

-When the relationships ended, I told myself I was fine.
+When relationships ended, I told myself I was fine.
 I doubled down on my life.
 Traveled.
 Worked.
 Created.
 The digital nomad fantasy had already rooted itself by then: movement as meaning, escape as evolution.
 If I didn’t feel right in one place, I simply moved to another.
 Bangkok.
-Lisbon.
-Saigon.
+London.
+Ho Chi Minh City.
 I told myself I was building a life.
 But I was actually avoiding building a home — in myself or anywhere else.

 There’s a certain misery in perpetual motion that you don’t notice until you stop.
 It’s not loneliness.
 It’s displacement.
 Like being in a long-term relationship with your own potential but never actually arriving.
 Everything is always just beginning.
 The next project.
 The next launch.
 The next revelation.